 12 In particular, to derive the raw survey distribution of Lebanon, one needs to assume an inverted Pareto coefficient at the top due to the format of available tabulations.
 This affects the correction coefficients and the levels of inequality in all countries.
 For other variants on the definition of income and profile of correction, see Assouad, 2017.
 We have also computed variant series based on the assumption that inverted Pareto coefficients b(p) take average WID.world values (typically within the interval [2,3]) for Middle East countries other than Lebanon.
-This leads to results for total Middle East inequality that are close in magnitude to those presented here (see on-line technical appendix, Tables A3-A4 for inverted Pareto coefficients for the various countries and years, before and after our benchmark fiscal corrections).
+This leads to results for total Middle East inequality that are close in magnitude to those presented here (see Online Appendix, Tables A3-A4 for inverted Pareto coefficients for the various countries and years, before and after our benchmark fiscal corrections).

-assume that y{nf} follows the same distribution as wealth, which we estimate by applying generalized Pareto interpolation techniques to wealth rankings (see below).
-As for the correlation structure between y_f and y{nf} , on the basis of estimates obtained in countries with adequate micro-files, we use the family of Gumbel copulas, with Gumbel parameter $\theta = 3$ (see Piketty, Yang and Zucman, 2017, and Novokmet, Piketty and Zucman, 2017).
-We should stress that this wealth-based correction has a relatively limited impact on our final income inequality estimates (and in particular a much smaller impact than the fiscal data correction), so that the uncertainty that we are facing here is unimportant for our main findings (see section 4, Figures 10a-10c).
+Finally, we correct our fiscal income series to take into account non-reported and taxexempt capital income.
+Important components of capital income are missing from fiscal income data, even in the absence of tax evasion (see the discussion in Alvaredo et al. 2016 and Piketty et al., 2017).
+They typically include corporate retained earnings, and imputed housing rental income.
+We assume these "nonfiscal" income y{nf} is equal to 10% of national income in each country, a reasonable figure given our findings in other countries.
+For Lebanon, however, we estimate it to be 20% of national income by using available information from national accounts and government reports on tax revenues, published by the Ministry of Finance (Assouad, 2017).
+Then, to estimate the distribution of personal income $y_p = y_f + y{nf}$, i.e. the sum of fiscal and non-fiscal income, we need to make an assumption about the distribution of y{nf} and the correlation between y_f and y{nf} .
+We assume that y{nf} follows the same distribution as wealth, which we estimate by applying generalized Pareto interpolation techniques to wealth rankings (see below).
+As for the correlation structure between y_f and y{nf}, on the basis of estimates obtained in countries with adequate micro-files, we use the family of Gumbel copulas, with Gumbel parameter θ = 3 (see Piketty, Yang and Zucman, 2017, and Novokmet, Piketty and Zucman, 2017).
+We should stress that this wealth-based correction has a relatively limited impact on our final income inequality estimates (and in particular a much smaller impact than the fiscal data correction), so that the uncertainty that we are facing here is unimportant for our main findings (see section 4).